Severson-Group/research-repo-template/README.md

 ##### Python <!-- omit from toc -->

 Follow the naming convention described in the [Knowledgebase's Python article](https://github.com/Severson-Group/KnowledgeBase/blob/main/code/python/README.md#style-guidelines), which is [snake case](https://en.wikipedia.org/wiki/Snake_case) for most file types.

-Follow this same naming convention for supporting files linked into markdown docs, i.e., images and PDF files.

-See the [docs.amdc.dev repository](https://github.com/Severson-Group/docs.amdc.dev) as an example.

 ##### Software <!-- omit from toc -->